 I am group leader for population genetics at the Department for Archaeogenetics of the Max Planck Institute for the Science of Human History in Jena.
-My group at the MPI investigates human history by means of Genetics, and develops methods to model and analyse ancient and modern genomic data.
+My group at the MPI investigates human history by means of Genetics, and develops computational methods to model and analyse ancient and modern genomic data.

 An important part of our work consists of developing new methods to analyse genomic data in order to statistically infer details about the underlying evolutionary dynamics.